Tooting Broadway, Wandsworth

 At the end of the 19th century there were still a few private houses interspersed among the shops on the Broadway.
 Trams began to serve Tooting Corner in 1903, frequently derailing on the sharp turn.
 A statue of Edward VII attired as commander-in-chief was erected on the corner in 1911.
 That year marked the completion the LCC’s Totterdown estate and the influx of new residents prompted a transformation in the scale of the shopping facilities.
 Tooting Broadway station opened in 1926.

-The Granada cinema of 1931 (now a bingo hall, marked with a pin on the map below) has the most magnificent interior of its kind in London, a cathedral-like design modelled on the most lavish American picture palaces of the era.
+The Granada cinema of 1931 (now a bingo hall, shown in the photo above and marked with a big pink pin on the map below) has the most magnificent interior of its kind in London, a cathedral-like design modelled on the most lavish American picture palaces of the era.
 It was the first British cinema to be grade I listed.

 The independent shops and stalls of Broadway market and the nearby streets reflect the neighbourhood’s wide ethnic diversity.
 Tamil, Konkani/Konkoui, Ibo/Igbo, Tagalog and Creole French are among the most common languages spoken at St Boniface primary school on Undine Street.

 The nearby Salvador estate is named after a wealthy Tooting family who played a leading role in the establishment of the first Jewish settlement in America.

 ‘On Tooting Broadway Station’ is a heart-rending outpouring of melancholic rage by local band Kitchens of Distinction.
 It’s on their albums The Death of Cool (1992) and Capsule: The Best of KOD (2003).